mattbierner/One-Pixel-Cinema/README.md

 ![](/documentation/eyes-average.png?raw=true "Eyes Wide Shut as a Image")
-<div align="center">Image representation of the dominant color of every frame in <i>Eyes Wide Shut</i></div>
+<div align="center">Image representation of the dominant color of every frame of <i>Eyes Wide Shut</i></div>

 ## Usage

 ### `main.py`
-Uses FFMpeg to extract each frame in a movie and a third party color library to conver each frame to a dominant color.
+Uses FFMpeg to extract each frame in a movie and a third party color library to convert each frame to its dominant color.
 Outputs JSON files for each minute in the video.

 ```
 python main.py --method=average "Eyes Wide Shut.mkv" --length 159